PaNOSC-ViNYL/SimEx/Sources/doc/source/index.rst

 the test log mentions something like "hdf file could not be read", make sure you issued a "git lfs pull" command at least once.
 This is not a standard git command, you have to install git-lfs (e.g. via https://git-lfs.github.com/).

-NOTE 5 (segfault in WavePropagatorTest.py): If you receive a segfault when running the test module WavePropagatorTest.py, try the following command to fix:
-$> ulimit -c unlimited

-If this does not fix the problem, please post a bug report on github.

 Usage
 -----